NuVotifier/NuVotifier/usage.md

 If you are receiving votes from a server list directly on the server in question (votes are not being forwarded through plugin messaging), or if votes are being forwarded through the `proxy` method, then `enableExternal` should be set to true.
-Only if you are recieving forwarded votes from your bungee through the `pluginMessaging` forwarding method should `enableExternal` be set to false.
+Only if you are receiving forwarded votes from your bungee through the `pluginMessaging` forwarding method should `enableExternal` be set to false.

 ## Port Configuration